jlelong/LaTeX-Workshop-wiki/Compile.md

 ### LaTeX tools

-Each `tool` appearing in the `tools` field is defined `latex-workshop.latex.tools`.
+Each `tool` appearing in the `tools` field of recipes is defined `latex-workshop.latex.tools`.
 To include a tool in a recipe, the tool's `name` should be included in the recipe's `tools` list.
 Its default value is given by

 ```json
 "latex-workshop.latex.tools": [